-LO 7.4 The Dispute Settlement Process of the World Trade Organization

-- The WTO procedure for resolving trade disputes between countries involves four steps consultation, adjudication, implementation of the ruling, and appeal. - If a country that is judged to be in violation fails to change its policy in keeping with the decision or to provide appropriate compensation, the WTO may allow the country bringing the complaint to retaliate. - Retaliation, usually in the form of high tariffs on a range of the offending country's products, is rare.

-LO 7.5 Proposals for Reforming WTO Rules Relating to Dumping

-- Proposals for reform of WTO rules related to dumping include the following: - First, anti-dumping actions should be restricted to situations where predatory dumping might be taking place. - Second, in the determination of material injury, the measure of economic well-being should be broadened to include not just the benefits or losses of producers but also those of consumers and other interest groups. - Third, a safeguard policy might be more actively used in place of anti-dumping duties to provide temporary protection from imports that materially injure domestic producers, allowing them some time for adjustment.
+LO 7.4 The Dispute Settlement Process of the World Trade Organization - The WTO procedure for resolving trade disputes between countries involves four steps consultation, adjudication, implementation of the ruling, and appeal. - If a country that is judged to be in violation fails to change its policy in keeping with the decision or to provide appropriate compensation, the WTO may allow the country bringing the complaint to retaliate. - Retaliation, usually in the form of high tariffs on a range of the offending country's products, is rare.
+LO 7.5 Proposals for Reforming WTO Rules Relating to Dumping - Proposals for reform of WTO rules related to dumping include the following: - First, anti-dumping actions should be restricted to situations where predatory dumping might be taking place. - Second, in the determination of material injury, the measure of economic well-being should be broadened to include not just the benefits or losses of producers but also those of consumers and other interest groups. - Third, a safeguard policy might be more actively used in place of anti-dumping duties to provide temporary protection from imports that materially injure domestic producers, allowing them some time for adjustment.
+Check Your Understanding

 An interactive H5P element has been excluded from this version of the text.
-You can view it online here:
+You can view it online here: https://ecampusontario.pressbooks.pub/internationaltradefinancepart1/?p=496#h5p-7 References and Attributions References Carbaugh, R.J.

-https://ecampusontario.pressbooks.pub/internationaltradefinancepart1/?p=496#h5p-7

-Carbaugh, R.J.
 (2015).
 International economics, (15th ed.).
 Cengage Learning.
 Pugel, T. A. (2020).
 International economics, (17th ed.).
 McGraw-Hill.

-CHAPTER 8: ECONOMIC INTEGRATION, INTERNATIONAL RESOURCE MOVEMENT, AND MULTINATIONAL ENTERPRISES

-- 8.1 Types of Economic Integration Arrangements - 8.2 The Theory of Economic Integration - 8.3 Practical Gains from Regional Economic Integration - 8.4 The Effects of International Migration - 8.5 Multinational Enterprises (MNEs) and Their Effects - Summary

-- 1. Compare types of economic integration arrangements. - 2.
+CHAPTER 8: ECONOMIC INTEGRATION, INTERNATIONAL RESOURCE MOVEMENT, AND MULTINATIONAL ENTERPRISES Introduction 8.1 Types of Economic Integration Arrangements 8.2 The Theory of Economic Integration 8.3 Practical Gains from Regional Economic Integration 8.4 The Effects of International Migration 8.5 Multinational Enterprises (MNEs) and Their Effects Summary Chapter 8 Introduction Learning Objectives After reading this chapter, you should be able to - 1.
+Compare types of economic integration arrangements. - 2.
 Describe the theory of economic integration, distinguishing trade creation from trade diversion. - 3.
-Identify gains from regional economic integration based on EU and NAFTA/USMCA experience. - 4.
-Examine the effects of international labour migration on sending and receiving countries. - Explain the reasons for the existence of multinational enterprises (MNEs).
+Identify gains from regional economic integration based on EU and NAFTA/USMCA experience. - Examine the effects of international labour migration on sending and receiving countries. - Explain the reasons for the existence of multinational enterprises (MNEs).